li-yang23/FedSGC/README.md

 # FedSGC: Federated Simple Graph Convolution for Node Classification

-**Disclaimer:** This code is an independent implementation of the methods described in the conference paper [FedSGC: Federated Simple Graph Convolution for Node Classification](https://federated-learning.org/fl-ijcai-2021/FTL-IJCAI21_paper_5.pdf) and is not the official version.
+**Disclaimer:** This code is an independent implementation of the methods described in the conference paper [FedSGC: Federated Simple Graph Convolution for Node Classification](https://federated-learning.org/fl-ijcai-2021/FTL-IJCAI21_paper_5.pdf) and is **NOT** the official version.
 Use at your own risk; the author assumes no responsibility for any discrepancies or damages resulting from its use.

 SGC implementation is cloned from official implementation for the paper [Simplifying Graph Convolutional Networks](https://github.com/Tiiiger/SGC).
 I just add a new python script for FedSGC implementation.